 Two-Way Tapping: "Mr. Monk and the Other Detective" has Monk doing this while having a conversation with Natalie.
 During this conversation, the "This call is monitored for quality assurance" rep interjected herself into Monk's and Natalie's conversation.

 This is what the limo driver tries in "Mr. Monk Makes the Playoffs" to hide his victim's body in plain sight by dressing it as a passed out fan.
 How no-one noticed the stench of dead flesh or even flies around the body is a mystery.

 In "Mr. Monk and the Miracle", when Monk and Natalie are harmonizing The Summation to get it to Stottlemeyer, we wonder how come none of the other monks hear two voices that obviously don't blend in.

 In "Mr. Monk's 100th Case", the scene where James Novak and his camera crew tail Monk and Natalie to a horror restaurant as they check out a lead on a discovered link between the first two murder victims.
 When they are walking in, the restaurant in question is open for business and customers are seen at several tables.
-And if you're noticing, none of the patrons even notice two people surrounded by a group of men with heavy film cameras and backlights.
+And if you're noticing, none of the patrons even notice this couple surrounded by a group of men with heavy film cameras and backlights.

 Unconventional Smoothie: In "Mr. Monk is On The Run - Part 1", Natalie needs to use a power drill to get Monk's shackles off.
 Unfortunately, Randy is also staking out Natalie's house.
 To explain the drill, she pretends that her blender broke and uses the drill to create a smoothie from a number of questionable and unusual ingredients that just happen to be lying around in plain sight.